manikantan900/swiggy-sql-data-analysis/README.md

 🍔 Swiggy SQL Data Analysis Project
 📌 Project Overview

-This project focuses on analyzing Swiggy sales data using SQL to derive meaningful business insights related to revenue performance, city-wise trends, and restaurant rankings.
+This project analyzes Swiggy sales data using SQL to extract actionable business insights related to revenue performance, city-wise trends, and restaurant rankings.

-It simulates a real-world analytics workflow, starting from business requirements to query execution and insights generation.
+It simulates a real-world analytics workflow—starting from a Business Requirement Document (BRD), translating requirements into SQL queries, and presenting insights in a structured GitHub repository.

-The goal is to demonstrate SQL proficiency, business understanding, and GitHub project structuring for a data analytics portfolio.
+Goal: Demonstrate SQL proficiency, business understanding, and professional project structuring for a data analytics portfolio.

 🎯 Business Objective

-Swiggy wants to:
+Swiggy aims to:

 Understand revenue contribution across cities